 The first is that while you will own the content on your blog, you won’t actually own the blog itself.
 It’s hosted on someone else’s web platform and can be deleted at any point.
 It’s unlikely your blog will be deleted unless you’re breaching any guidelines, but you won’t have the security of actual ownership.
 The second drawback is that because you don’t own your blog, you won’t have your own domain name.
 So rather than having a blog called YourName.com, it’ll look like YourName.wordpress.com.
 This isn’t as attractive or as professional as having your own domain name – and while it might be fine if you just want a place to share your thoughts, photos, ideas, recipes, etc. with friends and family, for anything else it’s pretty limited.

-If you’re looking to monetise your blog in any way, or use it to grow your business, it’s probably better to opt for a self-hosted blog which will give you total control.
-You own your blog, and you can call it whatever you like.
+If you’re looking to monetise your blog in any way, or use it to grow your business, it’s probably better to opt for a self-hosted blog, which will give you total control.
+In this instance, you’ll own your blog and you can call it whatever you like.
 You can choose to end your domain name with co.uk, .net, .org or .com.
 You also have infinite space for blog content like videos and images, and you’ll get lots of free themes to choose from.
 Self-hosted blogs will usually cost around £5 a month – although sometimes less.
 You can find out more about whether a free or self-hosted blogging platform is right for you here.

 4. Set up your blog